hockeyhero/nearest/readme.md

 # Nearest

 Nearest is a service that given a geolocation, radius and possibly other criteria (e.g. age range) returns a set of users within that range.
+It is my implementation of a web service that, once populated, will answer questions like:

+- who are the players over the age of 35 within 5 miles of me?
+- who are the goalies between the age of 18 and 34 within 2 miles of me?
+- who are the referees within 3 miles of me?

+Nearest needs to be fast and accurate.
+Nearest is what we are building here.

 ## Contributing